Nanoscale defects as probes of time reversal symmetry breaking: Introduction

 NV centers have been used to map out local spin patterns~\cite{appel2019nanomagnetism,finco2021imaging,haykal2020antiferromagnetic}, measure spin wave spectra in low dimensional magnets~\cite{lee2020nanoscale,simon2022filtering}, transport characteristsics (ballistic/diffusive/hydrodynamic/superconducting) of electrons~\cite{kolkowitz2015probing,vool2021imaging,jenkins2022imaging,monge2023spin,thiel2016quantitative,schlussel2018wide,pelliccione2016scanned}, measure phononic Cherenkov effect in photoexcited graphene~\cite{andersen2019electron}, among others.
 Immense progress has been made in engineering their intrinsic relaxation properties~\cite{balasubramanian2009ultralong} to obtain $T_1$ times of the order of seconds at cryogenic temperatures~\cite{abobeih2018one}, attaching them on maneuverable tips~\cite{wan2018efficient,hedrich2020parabolic} and controlled implantation at various depths and in ensemble~\cite{aharonovich2012homoepitaxial,guo2021tunable,khanaliloo2015high,challier2018advanced}.
 Other nanoscale defects such as silicon vacancy centers~\cite{zuber2023shallow} among others~\cite{PhysRevB.105.224106} are also potential candidates for novel quantum sensing capabilities~\cite{wolfowicz2021quantum}.
 Theoretically, proposals have been made to use NV centers to measure hydrodynamic transport and Kondo impurities in metals~\cite{agarwal2017magnetic}, crystallization at low densities in electron gases~\cite{dolgirev2023local}, spinon Fermi surfaces in spin liquid candidates~\cite{lee2023proposal}, and novel edge states in topological materials~\cite{rodriguez2018probing}, among others~\cite{PhysRevResearch.4.L012001}.

-In this work, we focus on how such probes can be used to ascertain time reversal symmetry breaking (TRSB) phenomena in materials of various kinds, in quantum Hall insulators, TRSB superconductors, Wigner crystals in systems exhibiting anaomlous quantum Hall phenomena, and low dimensional magnets.
+In this work, we focus on how such probes can be used to ascertain time reversal symmetry breaking (TRSB) phenomena in low dimensional materials of various kinds, including quantum Hall systems, and TRSB superconductors.
 A key insight as to the utility of these probes comes from a simple observation---TRSB materials exhibit a circular dichroism in the electromagnetic fluctuation spectrum near them.
 Specifically, the spectrum of left and right circularly polarized magnetic fields is different near a TRSB material.
 This dichroism stems directly from the spectra of `circularly polarized' current and spin operators $j_\pm = j_x \pm i j_y, s_\pm = s_x \pm i s_y$ (defined analogously as in electromagnetism) that are inherently different in a TRSB material.
-The most stark examples of this physics is the quantum Hall insulator or a quantum ferromagnet---operators $j_+ (s_+)$ can be used to raise Landau level index (create a magnon) from the ground state, while operators $j_- (s_-)$ reduces the Landau level index (destroys a magnon)~\cite{tong2016lectures,auerbach2012interacting}.
+The most stark example of this physics is the quantum Hall insulator---operators $j_+$ can be used to raise Landau level index from the ground state, while $j_-$ reduces the Landau level index~\cite{tong2016lectures}.
 At low temperatures, the spectrum of these raising and lowering operators is thus significantly different from one another, and this translates to dichroism in magnetic fluctuations near the material.